LogtalkDotOrg/logtalk3/examples/jpl/NOTES.md

 library bundled with it is updated.
 Some examples (but not the benchmarks) can also be used with JIProlog.

-This folder contains examples, most of them adapted from the JPL library distributed with SWI-Prolog and YAP, of calling Java from Logtalk.
+This folder contains GUI examples, most of them adapted from the JPL library distributed with SWI-Prolog and YAP, of calling Java from Logtalk.
 It uses a lightweight abstraction included in the Logtalk library for calling Java.